aceres/cas-fee-project2-af/README.md

 `/doc/wireframes/..`

-Mockups for our web application.
+Wireframes (Mockups) for our web application.

 `/doc/configuration.md`

-Configurations, Deployments and Settings for the Development of this web application.
+Configurations, deployments and settings for the development of this project.

 `/doc/experience.md`

-Experience and reasons for the problem with links.
+Experience and reasons for the problem including links.

 `/doc/todo.md`

-Must have requirement and optional tasks for our web applications.
+Must have requirements and optional tasks for our project.

 ###